Create a

 Modify your delivery

 Align your emotions.
-Ensuring that your delivery will keep executives' attention is crucial for influence.
+Ensuring your delivery keeps executives' attention is crucial to influence.
 While we do not expect HR professionals to be professional actors, the message's words and delivery must be congruent.
 If you are excited about the idea, show it.
-If you are concerned, make sure that your tonality expresses concern.
+If you are concerned, make sure your tone expresses it.
 When discussing ideas with senior executives, our nerves will preclude us from leaning into our real emotions.
 This disjointed message and delivery can lead to disengagement or trust issues with your targeted audience.

-The correct delivery methods will go a long way toward getting the CEO and CFO’s attention for important HR projects.
-If you take the time upfront to understand the mindset, create clarity on the actions you seek, and use the tools to deliver for influence, HR will get the executives' attention and more effectively sell HR initiatives.
+The correct delivery methods will go a long way toward getting the CEO's and CFO’s attention for important HR projects.
+If you take the time upfront to understand the mindset, clarify the actions you seek, and use the tools to deliver influence, HR will get the executives' attention and sell HR initiatives more effectively.

 Your checklist for success

-As you prepare for your next project or idea pitch to your CEO and CFO, use this checklist to ensure you are well-positioned to get and influence their attention.
+As you prepare for your next project or idea pitch to your CEO and CFO, use this checklist to ensure you are well-positioned to capture and hold their attention.

 1. Problem-solve for a business issue

 Does your presentation address a business issue first?
-CEOs and CFOs want to understand the business imperative being addressed in the proposed HR solution.
+CEOs and CFOs want to understand the business imperative that the proposed HR solution addresses.
 Be upfront about the connection to the business issue, and do not make your audience guess how it will be part of a solution to address pressing organizational challenges frictionlessly.

 2. Understand the mindset

 Does your presentation consider the executive mindset?
 Have you ensured that your request is made upfront?
 Are you minimizing the minutiae, talking less, discussing more, and situationally aware of what else could be impacting the influence of your idea?
-Planning for the mindset will go a long way toward enabling you to frame a presentation for influence and more effectively sell HR initiatives.
+Planning for the mindset will go a long way toward helping you frame a presentation for influence and sell HR initiatives more effectively.

 3. Be clear on the “ask” and the ROI